hendri54/ModelParams/README.md

 ## Change Log 2023

+July-31
+- removed BoundedVector
+- ensured that `pvalue`  returns fixed value for all types when not calibrated.
 July-18
 - `default_value` not user facing for all param types.
 Documented distinction between user facing and internal values everywhere.
 Jun-21: